Krrish-agrawal/Study-Notion/README.md

 - **User authentication and authorization**: Students and instructors can sign up and log in to the platform using their email addresses and password.
 The platform also supports OTP (One-Time Password) verification and forgot password functionality for added security.
 - **Course management**: Instructors can create, read, update, and delete courses, as well as manage course content and media.
 Students can view and rate courses.
-- **Payment Integration**: Students will purchase and enrol on courses by completing the checkout flow that is followed by Razorpay integration for payment handling.
 - **Cloud-based media management**: StudyNotion uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
 - **Markdown formatting**: Course content in document format is stored in Markdown format, which allows for easier display and rendering on the front end.